 The Film of the Book was released in 1978, written and directed by Michael Crichton.
-In the film, Susan is played by Genevieve Bujold and her character is changed from a medical student to a full M.D.
-The movie also stars Michael Douglas as Susan's boyfriend Mark and features a score by Jerry Goldsmith.
+It stars Geneviève Bujold as Susan (who's changed from a medical student to a full M.D.) and Michael Douglas as her doctor boyfriend Mark, along with Elizabeth Ashley, Rip Torn, and Richard Widmark.
+Ed Harris and Tom Selleck have early roles as a resident and a patient, respectively.
+The film also features a score by Jerry Goldsmith.

 A Mini Series version by Ridley Scott and Tony Scott aired on A&E in 2012.
-Susan, once again portrayed as a medical student, is played by Lauren Ambrose with Steven Pasquale as Mark.
+Susan, once again portrayed as a medical student, is played by Lauren Ambrose while Steven Pasquale plays Mark.
 Also, the Boston Memorial Hospital is changed to the Peachtree Memorial Hospital, accommodating a change in setting from Boston to Atlanta.

 Not to be confused with the Iranian film Komaa.